mareimorsy/DB/README.md

-# Welcome to Marei's DB class wiki!
+# Welcome to Marei's DB class V 1.0
-DB class is a simple query builder class in PHP to increase your productivity, you can't imagine how much time you're gonna save if you're using this class! .
+MareiDB class is a simple query builder class in PHP to increase your productivity, you can't imagine how much time you're gonna save if you're using this class! .
 ## Features
 * Totally Secured :
 This DB class uses PDO prepared statements to provide high levels of protection against SQL Injection attacks